rerdavies/pipedal/docs/Debugging.md

 The default debug configuration for pipedal is configured to use /var/pipedal for storing working data files, which allows it to share configuration with a production instance of pipedal.
 Be warned that the permissioning for this folder is intricate.
 If you plan to use the data from a production server, get the production server installed first so the permissions are set correctly.
 If you install a production instance later, remove the entire directory before doing so, to ensure that none of the files in that directory are permissioned incorrectly.

 You will need to add your userid to the pipedal_d group if you plan to share the /var/pipedal directory.

      sudo usermod -a -G pipedal_d *youruserid*

-You will need to add your userid to the bluetooth group if you plan to debug Bluetooth onboarding code.

-    sudo usermod -a -G bluetooth *youruserid*

 Or you can avoid all of this, by configuring the debug instance to use a data folder in your home directory.
 Edit `debugConfig/config.json`: